hantsy/jakartaee10-sandbox/docs/jpa.md

     </build>
 </project>
 ```

+NOTE: To share common resources for all feature-based projects, create a parent POM to centralize the common configurations in one place, check [the parent pom.xml file](https://github.com/hantsy/jakartaee10-sandbox/blob/master/pom.xml).

 In this example project, we use H2 embedded database for test purpose.
 Hibernate 6.1 implements the features of Jakarta Persistence 3.1, but it includes a Jakarta Persistence 3.0 API in the transitive dependency tree.